HenryXanderTalent/HenryXanderTalent/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original-wordmark.svg" width="50" height="50" />

 I now have a strong understanding of the software development life cycle and a passion for delivering high-quality, well-designed products.
-I have experienced a variety of programming languages, including Python, JavaScript and Ruby.
-I have also worked with web development frameworks such as Django, React and Ruby on Rails.
+I have experienced a variety of programming languages, including Java, Python, JavaScript and SQL.
+I have also worked with web development frameworks such as Django, React and Angular on Rails.

 I enjoy working on challenging projects that require creative problem-solving and attention to detail, and I am always eager to learn new technologies and programming languages.
 I am a motivated and collaborative team player who is dedicated to delivering outstanding results on every project I work on.